CIfA Approved Training & CPD is our training and CPD quality mark.

 Field schools and excavation training provided by CIfA Registered Organisations and external training providers can be approved.

-Once approved, you can use the CIfA Approved Training & CPD logo on relevant marketing material and your learning opportunity will be listed on JIST.
+Once approved, you can use the CIfA Approved Training & CPD logo on relevant marketing material and your learning opportunity will be listed in the weekly Jobs Information Service and Training bulletin (JIST).

 The approval process

-- Contact Anna Welch for an informal discussion
+- Contact anna.welch [at] archaeologists.net for an informal discussion

 - Submit written evidence to support your application to become CIfA Approved Training & CPD

-- This is assessed against a set of criteria
+- Await assessment against a set of criteria

-- Your learning opportunity is approved or we give you feedback and you can resubmit your application for approval
+- Receive approval of your learning opportunity or feedback to resubmit your application

 Field schools, training excavations and similar learning opportunities must be reassessed every three years.